 4. When would you capitalize a purchase, rather than expense it?

-Generally speaking, expensing is used if the company will consume the purchase immediately — it’s not an investment.
+Generally speaking, a company expenses a purchase if it will consume the purchase immediately — it’s not an investment.
 Purchases that will be consumed over a longer period of time should be capitalized.

-For example. if the company will use the purchase for more than a year or two, such as a company car or a new piece of machinery, it should be capitalized.
+For example, if the company plans to use the purchase for more than a year or two, such as a company car or a new piece of machinery, it should be capitalized.
 Immediate expenses, like employee salaries or paper for the office printer, should be expensed.

 5. What are some ways to reduce human error in the accounting department?

-You can also focus on the software you found useful for catching or preventing errors or ways you’ve automated certain tasks to keep everything accurate.
+You can also focus on software you find useful for catching or preventing errors or ways you’ve automated certain tasks to keep everything accurate.
 Additionally, you can discuss the key areas to pay attention to, such as invoices, receipts, and tax documents.

-Explore fundamental business and accounting skills with this free job simulation.
+Explore tax accounting and learn in-demand accounting skills with this free job simulation from PwC.

 6. What is the accounting equation?